Vintage Guide

 Rhône Vintage Guide

-The 2022 vintage looks to be excellent for the North and South of the region which both excelled in the hot conditions this year.
-The 2021 vintage has seen some good results particularly in the North where attractive, aromatic, elegant wines have been made.
+The 2024 vintage required a lot of work in the vineyard but those that persevered have produced some very promising looking wines albeit in small quantities.
+2023 was also a very good vintage, with the southern Rhône having an easier time of things but the results from both are showing great character.
+The North and South of the region both excelled in the hot conditions of 2022.
+The 2021 vintage has seen some good results particularly in the North where attractive, aromatic, elegant wines have been made, albeit lighter in style.
 The wines from the 2020 vintage look to be a little fresher and more approachable in their youth than those of 2019 which is a high-quality vintage with yields on a par with 2018.
 Another good result along the valley in 2018, though the South had more disease problems to contend with, as mildew affected the thinner-skinned Grenache more than other varieties.
 Quality was high but the yields were down.
 An early harvest produced some intense wines in 2017 for both the North and the South of the region, though uneven flowering in both reduced yields considerably.
 2016 in both Northern and Southern Rhône has produced excellent results, and the South has it by a whisker this year, the opposite of 2015.
 2015 is terrific, particularly for the North’s Syrah, no problems and decent yields too.
-An ideal growing season, that was even hotter than 2003 in the daytime but with cooler nights and just enough rainfall to prevent problems in the vineyards.
+An ideal growing season, which was even hotter than 2003 in the daytime but with cooler nights and just enough rainfall to prevent problems in the vineyards.
 Both whites and reds are excellent.
-2014 is not an easy vintage to generalise about but whites are super, reds are very pure with lovely aromatics, and, in the South, as in 2013, Syrah and Mourvèdre have done better than Grenache.
-In common with most of Europe, 2013 started late but a dry second half of the season resulted in some excellent wines particularly Syrah from the North.
-2012 was a return to a broader, richer style across the region, while the 2011s have more elegance and freshness – qualities you’ll find in the southern Côtes du Rhône in particular.
-2010 is outstanding, particularly in the South where the balance is glorious.
-The previous vintage, 2009 was also packed with superlatives, with the North just trumping the South – very pure, rich Syrah with tremendous potential.
-2008 was certainly a ‘curate’s egg’, where we were careful to buy only the best.
-One of the few dips in the ‘noughties’ really, since the fabulous 2007 vintage tops even the outstanding 2006, 2005 and 2004s.
-A remarkable run, but tasting these wines has been an absolute pleasure in recent years, and these brilliant bottles will last, the top styles easily making 15-20 years, yet having the fresh fruit structure to enjoy in their youth.
-Otherwise, the hot 2003s are very rich, possibly better in the North.
-2002 was rather disappointingly light and 2001 was uniformly excellent.

 White Burgundy Vintage Guide

-A warm season but with cooler nights, in 2022 looks to have brought both excellent quality and, importantly, a decent quantity.
+Early indications for 2024 are positive in terms of quality with a fresher feel to the wines and slightly lower alcohol, but at the price of quantity, with Chablis particularly affected.
+2023 is excellent with a good quantity, stylistically similar to its predecessor.
+A warm season but with cooler nights, 2022 has brought both excellent quality and, importantly, a decent quantity.
 The 2021 vintage was heavily affected by frost meaning quantities are well down though the quality is very good.
 2020 was historically early and regarded as a great vintage.
 2019 is a worthy successor to the excellent ‘18s, where low yields have given very concentrated wines.
 A seriously good vintage here in 2018 as the region escaped the frosts which have plagued recent years.
 They have a good crop of rich, aromatic whites across the region as a result.
 Despite a familiar and now all-too-frequent late frost in 2017 the growers in the Côte d’Or were better prepared and the vintage has delivered excellent results, with many domaines back to ‘normal’ yields.
 In the Mâconnais and Chablis growers were not quite so lucky with yields down for the second year but wines of excellent quality.
 What there is in 2016 is very good but sadly frost and hail had a bigger than usual impact this year, particularly in Chablis and the Mâconnais, but almost no-one escaped unscathed.
 2015 produced round, full whites with good, ripe fruit.
-2014 started well enough with an early spring but a cooler than average summer, and hailstorms in the south, reduced yields.
-The resultant wines, however, have elegance and beautiful balance.
-A cold season in 2013 meant yields were low but good growers have produced some very drinkable wines.
-Another low-yielding vintage, 2012, gave some attractive wines but not much volume.
-The tricky conditions of 2011 gave some good juicy wines for short and mid-term drinking.
-While the Burgundians favour the ethereal style of the succulent 2010s, they contrast well with the much riper, fleshier wines of 2009.
-A cooler year in 2008 produced some super, fresh, zippy wines.
-Similarly in 2007, the whites are crisp and aromatic.
-Another year saved by September weather, the wines of 2006 have a little more flesh than the subsequent two years.
-Concentrated wines with good structure were produced in 2005, with 2004 providing a contrast with crisper but more long-lived wines.
-The hot year of 2003 produced some fascinating but atypical whites.
-The successful 2002 vintage gave us good quality and quantity, drink soon.
-Wines from 2001 were nice but for the short term, drink up.
-The millennium vintage was much better for whites than for reds.

 Red Burgundy Vintage Guide

-The region basked under the summer sun in 2022, and thanks to cool nights the wines have avoided excess alcohol while retaining elegance, it all looks very promising.
+A cool and wet 2024 season has reduced yields, but diligent growers have produced some promising results albeit in small quantities.
+A hot growing season in 2023, meant sorting was required when the grapes came in to avoid any raisined fruit, but the results are very good and in decent quantity.
+The region basked under the summer sun in 2022, and thanks to cool nights the wines have avoided excess alcohol while retaining elegance.
 The 2021 vintage was severely affected by frost in the spring which means yields are historically low, the wines are fresh and juicy.
 2020 was one of the earliest vintages on record following a warm summer but the wines have an appealing freshness too, like a combination of the previous two vintages.
-There was an absence of frost in 2019 but yields were still restricted, this time by drought, the resulting wines have great richness and concentration.
+There was an absence of frost in 2019, but yields were still restricted, this time by drought, the resulting wines have great richness and concentration.
 A very good vintage in 2018 with no frosts in the early part of the season though rain in the first half of summer caused some disease pressure.
 Hail affected Nuits St-Georges and the Hautes-Côtes reducing yields.
 The resulting wines are rich and concentrated.
 Quantities in 2017 will be better than 2016 with equally good results.
 They are more red fruited than black, showing great elegance.
 2016 proved a rollercoaster of a season with everything thrown at the growers in the early season but what fruit survived through to harvest is very good.
-Quantities, however, are small.
-2015 is a memorable vintage for red Burgundy, certainly on the rich side.
-The red wines of 2014 are more ‘classic’, have a great combination of red and black fruits as well as being charmingly approachable in their youth.
-After a late start and a cool summer, a dry September saved the day in 2013, the Pinot being light but very pure.
-This followed another difficult year in 2012 weather-wise though the resultant wines are soft and attractive and this in turn was preceded by a year of tricky weather in 2011.
-The wonderful duo of 2010 and 2009 gave elegant age-worthy wines in the former, and bigger, riper, very drinkable wines in the latter.
-These followed the more difficult 2008, which produced fresh wines, and 2007 when a poor summer meant only the best growers did well.
-2006 was also less than straight-forward but some attractive, pure wines have emerged.
-The fantastic 2005 vintage gave wines which will need time to show at their best.
-Before that, the 2004 vintage produced fresher, lighter wines, drinking well now, and the unusually hot vintage of 2003 continues to surprise, though ultimately the tannins may out-live the fruit.
-2002 was a good vintage, giving some attractive mid-term drinking wines.
-The best growers had to be careful not to over-extract tannins in 2001.
-The Millennium year proved tricky but some soft, easy wines were produced (drink up) while 1999 was a super vintage, giving wines which will stand the test of time but be approachable throughout their evolution.
-The 1998 vintage produced some good wines though some can be a little foursquare.
-If you still have some of the charming wines from 1997, drink up soon, whilst the 1996 and 1995s were rather good being fresher and darker respectively.

 Spain Vintage Guide